jyunderwood/HeroicHaiku/README.md

-# ASP.NET Core MVC on Heroku
+# ASP.NET Core MVC on Heroku with Docker

 A barebones demo showing that an ASP.NET Core MVC app can run easily on Heroku via Docker.

 Developed on a Mac with the .NET Core SDK v1.1.
-Please note, there is no IIS integration so this might not actually run in Visual Studio on Windows.
-Funny, isn't it?

 ## Requirements